Merchant Cash Advance Explained: How It Works for UK Businesses

 When an MCA Makes Sense

-MCAs are appropriate when:
+MCAs may be appropriate when:

 • The business has strong card revenue but limited credit history or trading tenure